How can Sweden help bridge the gap between innovation and commercialisation in the Baltics?

 Johan Kuylenstierna, Stockholm Environment Institute CEO moderated the panel comprised of: Jakob Granit, Director General at Sea and Water Authority; Mats Johansson, Strategic Services & Sustainable Development Partner at Ecoloop; Johanna Giorgi, Specialist in Sustainable Entrepreneurship and Circular Economics at Swedish Agency for Growth; Torgny Persson, Research and Innovation Director at Forest Industries; and Erik Kärrman, chief of Urban Water at Research Institutes of Sweden.

-The key highlights from the panel discussion were:
+Three key highlights from the panel discussion:

 - BRIDGING THE GAP BETWEEN INNOVATION AND COMMERCIALISATION